 The 19th Amendment guarantees American women the right to vote.
 Achieving this milestone required a lengthy and difficult struggle; victory took decades of agitation.
 Beginning in the mid-19th century, woman suffrage supporters lectured, wrote,

-and practiced civil disobedience to achieve what many Americans considered a
+marched, lobbied, and practiced civil disobedience to achieve what many Americans considered radical change.

-Between 1878, when the amendment was first introduced in Congress, and August 18, 1920, when it was ratified, champions of voting rights for women worked tirelessly, but strategies for achieving their goal varied.
-Some pursued a strategy of passing suffrage acts in each state--nine western states adopted woman suffrage legislation by 1912.
+Between 1878, when the amendment was first introduced in Congress, and 1920, when it was ratified, champions of voting rights for women worked tirelessly, but their strategies varied.
+Some tried to pass suffrage acts in each state—nine western states adopted woman suffrage legislation by 1912.
 Others challenged male-only voting laws in the courts.
-Militant suffragists used tactics such as parades, silent vigils, and hunger strikes.
-Often supporters met fierce resistance.
-Opponents heckled, jailed, and sometimes physically abused them.
+More public tactics included parades, silent vigils, and hunger strikes.
+Supporters were heckled, jailed, and sometimes physically abused.

-On May 21, 1919, the House of Representatives passed the amendment, and 2 weeks later, the Senate followed.
-When Tennessee became the 36th state to ratify the amendment on August 18, 1920, the amendment passed its final hurdle of obtaining the agreement of three-fourths of the states.
-Secretary of State Bainbridge Colby certified the ratification on August 26, 1920, changing the face of the American electorate forever.
+On May 21, 1919, the House of Representatives passed the amendment, and two weeks later, the Senate followed.
+When Tennessee became the 36th state to ratify the amendment on August 18, 1920, the amendment was adopted.
+While decades of struggle to include African Americans and other minority women in the promise of voting rights remained, the face of the American electorate had changed forever.

 Image Top Right: